HansZimmer5000/chromia-four-in-a-row/README.md

 The idea to build this game on the [Chromia Blockchain](https://chromia.com/) in Rell comes from a workshop during the 'WorkshopWeek' of the HAW Hamburg.

-The implementation is not deployed yet.
+The implementation is currently only temporarlily deployed via the [web editor](https://try.chromia.dev/).

 ## How to play this implementation

 There is no Frontend yet.
 See TODOs

+## Development

+The Rell code is written in the [web editor](https://try.chromia.dev/).

+## Testing

+The Rell code is manually tested in the [web editor](https://try.chromia.dev/)

 ## TODOs